 1920’s Style Cloche Hats

 The classic tight fitting, short brimmed hat of the 1920s is the cloche.
 They have been back in fashion for a few years now so they are very easy to find.
 Wool cloche hats for winter and straw hats for summer.
 Decorations range from the simple side bow to more elaborate Art Deco ribbon designs, peacock feathers, and beaded applique.
 The cloche hats in Downton Abbey feature wide brims and short crowns.
 These early 20’s style hats are harder to find today.
 Shop new 1920’s inspired cloche hats.

 Contessa Headband at shopbop.com

 Instead of hats, the ladies of Downton preferred the latest 20’s craze- headbands!
 Not just any headbands these were full of beads, gems, rhinestones, and sprigs of feathers.
 The different styles ranged from a decorative hair comb on one side, a beaded headband, a full cover head piece, or a sparkling tiara.
 You can read more about the different styles here.
 At Downton Abbey headbands were usually worn just at dinner since hats were generally not encouraged.
 Later in the series I think we will see more headbands worn during the day as well.
 Today sparkling headbands are easy to find.
 The prettiest bands are sold as wedding accessories.
 Many styles, materials, and price ranges can be found.
-Shop 1920’s Style Headbands.
+Shop 1920’s Style Headbands and hairclips.

 Silk Shawls and Scarf Coats